 I do a lot of baking or prep beforehand so it’s there waiting for our busy mornings.
 Eggs are boiled a dozen at a time, and the extras just left in the fridge (to be heated up later, or eaten cold).
 Pancakes and waffles can be frozen, and so can muffins, pastries or sweet breads like banana bread or cinnamon loaf.

-My oldest and I will spend a day baking up a bunch of different things, and just having them in the freezer to pull out when needed.
+My kids and I will sometimes spend a day baking up a bunch of different things, and just having them in the freezer to pull out when needed.

 It’s usually part of my evening prep to check the menu for breakfast the next day, and set up whatever is scheduled, whether boiling extra eggs or setting out the bowls and spoons for cereal.